peterkeen/capistrano-buildpack/README.md

 The nginx config will list at least one domain for the app: `<application>.<hostname>`, which in this case is `bugsplatdotinfo.examplevps.bugsplat.info`.
 Anything you add to the `:additional_domains` setting gets tacked on at the end.

+## Running remote commands

+Sometimes you want to run a command on the other end that isn't defined in a Procfile.
+Do that with `cap remote`:

+    $ cap remote echo hi there

 ## Very Important Notes

 `Capistrano::Buildpack` will *not* run `bin/release` from the buildpack, so any environment variables that that attempts to set need to be set using `read_env`.